Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Abstract

 \section{Abstract}

-Why does the original analysis of Adam fail~\citep{reddi2019convergence}, but it still converges very well in practice on a broad range of problems?
-There are still some mysteries about Adam that have not been unraveled.
-This paper provides a novel non-convex analysis of Adam and its many variants to uncover some of these mysteries.
-Our analysis exhibits that an increasing or large enough ``momentum" parameter for the first-order moment used in practice is sufficient to ensure Adam and its many variants converge under a mild boundness condition on the adaptive scaling factor of the step size.
-In contrast, the original problematic analysis of Adam uses a momentum parameter that decreases to zero, which is the key reason that makes it diverge on some problems.
-To the best of our knowledge, this is the first time the gap between analysis and practice is bridged.
-Our analysis also exhibits more insights for practical implementations of Adam, e.g., increasing the momentum parameter in a stage-wise manner in accordance with stagewise decreasing step size would help improve the convergence.
-Our analysis of the Adam family is modular such that it can be (has been) extended to solving other optimization problems, e.g., compositional, min-max and bi-level problems.
-As an interesting yet non-trivial use case, we present an extension for solving non-convex min-max optimization in order to address a gap in the literature that either requires a large batch or has double loops.
-Our empirical studies corroborate the theory and also demonstrate the effectiveness in solving min-max problems.
+Although adaptive optimization algorithms have been successful in many applications, there are still some mysteries in terms of convergence analysis that have not been unraveled.
+This paper provides a novel non-convex analysis of adaptive optimization to uncover some of these mysteries.
+Our contributions are three-fold.
+First, we show that an increasing or large enough momentum parameter for the first-order moment used in practice is sufficient to ensure the convergence of adaptive algorithms whose adaptive scaling factors of the step size are bounded.
+Second, our analysis gives insights for practical implementations, e.g., increasing the momentum parameter in a stage-wise manner in accordance with stagewise decreasing step size would help improve the convergence.
+Third, the modular nature of our analysis allows its extension to solving other optimization problems, e.g., compositional, min-max and bilevel problems.
+As an interesting yet non-trivial use case, we present algorithms for solving non-convex min-max optimization and bilevel optimization that do not require using large batches of data to estimate gradients or double loops as the literature do.
+Our empirical studies corroborate our theoretical results.